simplicitesoftware/documentation/docs/docs/integration/webservices/io-commandline.md

 Where `<purge command>` is one of:

-- `purgelogs` : purge logs
+- `purgelogs`: purge logs
-- `purgejobs` : purge cron jobs
+- `purgejobs`: purge cron jobs
-- `purgesupervisions` : purge import supervisions entries
+- `purgesupervisions`: purge import supervisions entries
-- `purgerecyclebin` : purge documents recycle bin
+- `purgerecyclebin`: purge documents recycle bin
-- `purgeexports` : purge exports
+- `purgeexports`: purge exports
-- `purgetempfiles` : purge temporary files
+- `purgetempfiles`: purge temporary files
-- `purgenodes` : purge nodes (as of version 6.3)
+- `purgenodes`: purge nodes (as of version 6.3)

-As of version 5.2 for `purgelogs`, `purgejobs`and `purgesupervisions` an additional parameter `depth` allows to preserve the latest records:
+For `purgelogs`, `purgejobs`and `purgesupervisions` an additional parameter `depth` allows to preserve the latest records:

 - If `depth` is **negative** it gives the number of days of records to keep (e.g. `depth=-7`: delete all except last week's records)
 - If `depth` is **positive** it gives the number of records to keep (e.g. `depth=100`: delete all except the last 100 records)